How to Seal Painted Furniture Properly - Regained Relics

 At Regained Relics, this is the part of the process we love most - helping makers choose a finish that supports the transformation instead of accidentally undoing it.
 A good sealer does not just protect paint.
 It helps the whole piece feel complete, ready for its next chapter, and ready to be lived with.

 When you are standing back admiring a freshly painted piece, it can be tempting to call it done.
-Give the final finish the same thought you gave the colour choice.
+Give the final finish the same thought you gave the color choice.
 That last layer is often what turns a nice makeover into one that still looks lovely months from now.